Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: B acklund transformations of centroaffine curves

 As we saw in Lemma \ref{lm:fp}, finding a centroaffine curve $c$-related to a given curve $\gamma$ amounts to finding a solution $f(t)$ to the Riccati equation

 where $p=[\g'',\g']$ (the centroaffine curvature of $\gamma$).
 The corresponding $c$-related centroaffine curve is $\delta=f\g+c\g'$.
-If $\gamma$ is $\pi$-anti-symmetric then $p$ in equation \eqref{eq:ric} is $\pi$-periodic and we are looking for the values of the parameter $c$ for which the equation admits a $\pi$-periodic solution, so that $\delta$ is $\pi$-anti-symmetric as well.
+If $\gamma$ is $\pi$-anti-periodic then $p$ in equation \eqref{eq:ric} is $\pi$-periodic and we are looking for the values of the parameter $c$ for which the equation admits a $\pi$-periodic solution, so that $\delta$ is $\pi$-anti-periodic as well.
 Note that for $c=0$ the equation admits the trivial solution $f\equiv 1$.

 Our study of the Riccati equation \eqref{eq:ric} is based on its relation with the Hill equation